OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Culture Trip brings you The Wishlist – a ready collection of travel ideas inspired by what you love.
-Discover things to do, where to stay, and the best spots to eat and drink.
+Culture Trip’s Wellness Guide to Tokyo brings you a ready collection of travel ideas inspired by what you love.
+Discover things to do, where to stay and the best spots to eat and drink.

 From matcha ceremonies that combine mindfulness with antioxidant-rich green tea, to public onsens where friends gather to relax and unwind – Japanese culture naturally prioritises rituals and traditions that enhance wellbeing.
 Perhaps that’s why Japan has the second-longest life expectancy of any country.

 In Tokyo, bubbling onsens are commonplace, and you don’t have to look far to find a pristine, peaceful garden that sets the scene for a meditative moment.
 You can add depth to your daily matcha habit by learning from a tea master, then make a mean ramen (without the meat).